samvera/node-iiif/README.md

       the resulting image in software that calculates a default print size based on the height, width, and density
   * `pathPrefix` (string) – the default prefix that precedes the `id` part of the URL path (default: `/iiif/2/`)

+### Environment
+If the environment variable `SHARP_OPTIONS` is defined, it will be parsed as JSON and applied to the [constructor](https://sharp.pixelplumbing.com/api-constructor) of the `sharp` image processor.

 ## Examples

 ### Full Self-Contained Application